dotnetjunkie/blog/content/posts/di-composition-models-primer.md

 }
 {{< / highlightEx >}}

-The `AddItem`‘s `AddShoppingBasketItem` argument captures the request data.
+The `AddItem`’s `AddShoppingBasketItem` argument captures the request data.
 It is runtime data, unique to the request, its data posted by the client, and supplied by the ASP.NET framework to `ShoppingBasketController`.
 The `AddShoppingBasketItem` runtime data is passed from the caller (the framework) to the callee (`ShoppingBasketController`) through the class’s public API (the `AddItem` method).
 This works great for request/response-related runtime data—such as `AddShoppingBasketItem`—but might not work well in other cases, which brings me to the second group of runtime data.

 ## Contextual or internally oriented data